aoli-al/havoc-mutation-eval/README.md

 ## Visualized the Results

 You may open `notebooks/Final Results.ipynb` to visualize the results.
 Remember to change `DATA_DIR` to `../data/aggregated/fresh-baked` in the notebook.

+> [!NOTE]
+> If you run the campaign too short, you may not get enough data to visualize.
+You can run the campaign longer, e.g., 5 minutes, and then run the post-process script again.